 About Waves & Clouds Qigong

-We learned the Shibashi set while studying in Malaysia in the mid 1980s where it had become the ‘national health exercise’.
-It is.
-We saw practitioners of many different levels of ability, from serious athletes, tai chi students and young people through to groups of elderly people who had suffered some significant health problems prior to starting.
-We saw a group of older ladies practising daily in a local park and started to chat with them one day.
-They were very enthusiastic to tell us about how Shibashi had helped them and their friends, enabled them to walk without their sticks and we met one very mobile lady who they said had initially been in a wheelchair.
+We first learned the ‘Shibashi’ set from a Chinese teacher while studying in Malaysia in the early 1990s, where it had become the ‘national health exercise’.
+We saw practitioners of many different levels of ability, from serious athletes, tai chi students and young people through to groups of elderly people.
+We got chatting to a group of older ladies practising amongst the thousands of people exercising in the local park in the early mornings.
+They were very enthusiastic to tell us about how ‘Shibashi’ had helped them and their friends, enabling them to walk without their sticks and we met one very mobile lady who had initially been in a wheelchair.

 The Longwater Approach

-Many of our long-term tai chi students still enjoy the sessions alongside complete beginners.
+Many of our long-term tai chi students still enjoy Shibashi sessions alongside complete beginners, they just drip in advanced tai chi and qigong components to their movements, it really is a versatile set.